validator/validator/README.md

 ## Options

-When used from the command line as described in this section, the checker provides the following options:
+When used from the command line, the checker provides these options:

 #### --asciiquotes